expo/expo/docs/pages/introduction/faq.mdx

 <Collapsible summary="Who created Expo?">

-Expo and Expo Application Services (EAS) are developed by [650 industries](https://expo.dev/about).
-650 industries is a California-based company that was founded by [Charlie Cheever](https://en.wikipedia.org/wiki/Charlie_Cheever) and [James Ide](https://jameside.com/).
+Expo and Expo Application Services (EAS) are developed by [650 Industries](https://expo.dev/about).
+650 Industries is a California-based company that was founded by [Charlie Cheever](https://en.wikipedia.org/wiki/Charlie_Cheever) and [James Ide](https://jameside.com/).

 </Collapsible>